Canvas Instructor Guide

 1. Log in to your Canvas course and click Quizzes in the Course Navigation.

-2. Click the 3 vertical dots to the right of the quiz, and select Build from the drop-down menu
+2. Click the 3 vertical dots to the right of the quiz, and select Build from the drop-down.

-3. Click the Moderate tab at the top.
+3. Click the Moderate tab at the top of the page.

-4. Find the student you want to give more attempts to, and click Moderate to the right of their name.
+4. Find the student you would like to give more attempts to, and click the pencil icon to the right of their name.

-5. Enter the number of additional attempts.
-The change will be saved automatically.
+5. Enter the number of additional attempts and the change will be saved automatically.

 Grade in your Canvas course